onlinecodewithme/da3-ros2/README.md

 This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Citation
-If you use this code in your research, please cite the following paper:
+If you use this code in your research, please cite the following:

 ```bibtex
 @misc{beemelmanns2024depth,